multi-objective/moocore/python/doc/source/index.rst

 Exact computation of hypervolume
 --------------------------------

 The following plots compare the speed of computing the :ref:`hypervolume indicator <hypervolume_metric>` in 3D, 4D, 5D and 6D.
-As the plots show, `moocore`_ is 100 times faster than the other packages and 1000 times faster than `BoTorch`_ and, by extension, `Xopt`_.  `BoTorch`_ is not included for more than 4 objectives because it is tens of thousands of times slower than `moocore`_.
+As the plots show, `moocore`_ is 100 times faster than the other packages and 1000 times faster than `BoTorch`_ and, by extension, `Xopt`_ and `BoFire`_.  `BoTorch`_ is not included for more than 4 objectives because it is tens of thousands of times slower than `moocore`_.

 |hv_bench-DTLZLinearShape-3d| |hv_bench-DTLZLinearShape-4d|